-Our strategic initiatives bring fresh perspective and creative thinking to bear on complex, intractable issues related to the reproductive experiences of people living in poverty and other oppressed groups.
-In partnership with If/When/How, we aim to improve legal protections, public supports, and conditions for Medicaid participants who have abortions, welfare cash aid recipients who bear children, and people who end pregnancies outside the formal medical system.
+Our strategic initiatives bring a scholarly perspective and academic resources to bear on complex, intractable issues related to the reproductive experiences of people living in poverty.
+In partnership with If/When/How, we aim to improve legal protections, public supports, and conditions for Medicaid participants who have abortions, welfare cash aid recipients who bear children, and people who end their own pregnancies.

 - Overturn Harris. v.
 McRae